ubaida01/portfolio/README.md

 - Section backgrounds
 - Animations

-## Deployment

-You can deploy this project on any static hosting platform, including:

-- Vercel
-- Netlify
-- GitHub Pages

 ## Notes

 - Images are stored locally in `assets/` for easier editing and portability.
 - The contact form currently posts to Formspree.
-Replace the endpoint in `script.js` if you want to use your own form handler.

 ## License